project-codeflare/mlbatch/README.md

 MLBatch includes a number of configuration steps to help these components work in harmony and support large workloads on large clusters.

-MLBatch handles the queuing and dispatching of batch workloads on OpenShift clusters.
+MLBatch handles the queuing and dispatching of batch workloads on OpenShift and Kubernetes clusters.
 It enforces team quotas at the namespace level.
 It automates the borrowing and reclamation of unused quotas across teams.
 Teams can use priorities within their namespaces without impact on other teams.
 Using